-During joint planning with TransGrid and the design stage of Stockdill bulk supply point the voltage levels in the system under contingency condition were reassessed.
-Analysis showed that in the event of a total Canberra Substation outage, voltage levels in the northern part of Evoenergy's network could fall below regulation levels.
+During joint planning with TransGrid the voltage levels in the system under the special contingency condition were considered.
+Analysis showed that in the event of a total Canberra Substation outage, after Stockdill substation commissioning, voltage levels in the northern part of Evoenergy's network could fall below regulation levels.

-In order for voltage levels to be maintained, Evoenergy has investigated the installation of reactive support equipment, with the most cost-effective solution being the installation of an 11 kV 10 MVAr capacitor bank at each of Evoenergy's northern zone substations.
+In order for voltage levels to be maintained for this non-credible contingency event, Evoenergy has investigated the installation of reactive support equipment, with the most cost-effective solution being the installation of an 11 kV 10 MVAr capacitor bank at each of Evoenergy's northern zone substations.